*** Please see important update about our dispensary here

 When will my Prescription be ready?

 Please see turnaround times below.
-Remember to allow extra time on the lead up to bank holiday weekends.
+Remember to allow extra time in the lead up to Bank Holiday weekends.

 |Submit before||Ready by|

 |Thursday 12pm||Tuesday AM|

 Dispensary hours each weekday are 8.00am to 1pm, and 2pm to 6.30pm.
 Saturday hours are 8am to 10.30am.

 Please note that Dispensary is closed on Sundays, Bank Holidays, and on Saturdays when it is a Bank Holiday weekend.

 The most efficient method of ordering your repeat medication is via “Patient Access”, as shown above.